Glaucoma / Cataracts / Diabetic Retinopathy / Macular Degeneration / Ocular Surface

 2. Pull your lower lid down.

-3. Apply ointment into the pocket formed by your lid pulled away from your eye.
+3. Apply ointment into the pocket that is formed when your lid is pulled away from your eye.
 You can put in about ½ inch strip of ointment.
-If you are having trouble releasing the ointment from the tube, you can apply the ointment to the tip of a Q-tip, and then insert it into the eyelid pocket.
 Try not to touch the tip of the tube to the lids.

 4. Blinking the eyes will spread the ointment to the upper lids as well.